Chilcano/wso2esb-rabbitmq-message-store/README.md

 # wso2esb-rabbitmq-message-store
-<h2>WSO2 ESB Message Store (MS) and Message Processor (MP) implementation for RabbitMQ</h2>
+<h2>WSO2 ESB Message Store and Message Processor implementation for RabbitMQ</h2>

-This MS&MP implements the way how to WSO2 ESB and RabbitMQ (or any Message Broker) should work.
+This Message Store and Message Processor (MS&MP) implements the way how to WSO2 ESB and RabbitMQ (or any Message Broker) should work.
-With this MS&MP we can implement different EIP related with messaging such as:
+With this MS&MP we can implement different EIP related to messaging such as:

 <ul>
     <li>Dead Letter Queue